 “The problem is not with our organizations realizing that they need to transform; the problem is that organizations are using managerial frameworks and infrastructure models from past revolutions to manage their businesses in this one.” — Mik Kersten

-Most the leaders of these traditional organizations are well aware of the threat of digital disruption, and yet many fail to make the transition to take their place in the next economy.
-The question is why?
+Most of the leaders of these traditional organizations are well aware of the threat of digital disruption, and yet many fail to make the transition to take their place in the next economy.
+The question is, why?

-As noted organizational researcher and author John Kotter illustrates in his recent book, Accelerate: Building Strategic Agility for a Faster-Moving World , successful enterprises don’t start as large and cumbersome.
-Rather, they typically begin as a fast-moving, adaptive network of motivated individuals, aligned to a common vision and focused on the needs of their customer.
+As an organizational researcher and author John Kotter illustrates in his recent book, Accelerate: Building Strategic Agility for a Faster-Moving World , successful enterprises don’t start as large and cumbersome.
+Rather, they typically began as a fast-moving, adaptive network of motivated individuals aligned to a common vision and focused on the needs of their customers.
 Roles and reporting relationships are fluid, and people collaborate organically to identify customer needs, explore potential solutions, and deliver value in any way they can.
 In other words, it’s an adaptive ‘entrepreneurial network’ of people working towards a shared, customer-centric purpose (Figure 2).

 To achieve increasing economies of scale, the hierarchy continues to grow.
 And grow.
 However, by assuming the practices and responsibilities incumbent on large business, it begins to conflict with the entrepreneurial network.
 With the authority of current revenue and profitability needs behind it, the hierarchical organization collides with the faster-moving, more adaptive network.
 The result?
 The network gets crushed in the process.
 Customer centricity is one of the casualties.
 (Figure 4.)